glebtsereteli/Figgy/docs/pages/api/figgy/inputOutput.md

 // Exports the current Figgy config to the given path: [!code highlight] Figgy.Export("...someCustomPath/config.figgy");

-// Export the current Figgy config to the path chosen in the file selection dialog: [!code highlight] Figgy.Export();
+// Exports the current Figgy config to the path chosen in the file selection dialog: [!code highlight] Figgy.Export();
 ```
 :::